• Skip to primary navigation

 With compound chocolate, no tempering is required, and you still get a rich, creamy chocolate flavor and a lustrous shine.

-Rainbow's End Rocky Road Candy with close up of shiny chocolate top with rainbow chip sprinkles
+Close up of shiny chocolate top with rainbow chip sprinkles.

 Your choice of colored sprinkles make Rainbow’s End Rocky Road a festive treat any time of year.
 With rainbow bits or green nonpareils it is perfect for a St. Patrick’s Day care package, as long as the weather is cold.